Photographers

 Isabelle Winardi

-Isabelle Winardi has a BS in Chemistry and a PhD in Materials Science & Engineering, both from UCLA.
+See PortfolioIsabelle (she/her) has a BS in Chemistry and a PhD in Materials Science & Engineering, both from UCLA.
 During her time in school, she was the graphic designer for UCLA's Photography Club, and she also held a graphic design internship with UCLA Engineering.
 She loves taking photos of cars, architecture, and all of the beautiful plants, animals, landscapes, signs, and roadside attractions that can only be found in the desert.
 Isabelle has been featured in exhibitions and magazines such as LoosenArt, F-Stop, Al-Tiba9, Fisheye, Treat Gallery, ARTventure, VoyageLA, CanvasRebel, Bold Journey, and ArtlyMix, and shoots with a DJI Mini 2, Minolta X-700, and Nikon D3200.
 In her free time, she enjoys crocheting amigurumi, collecting plants, taking care of her two bearded dragons, going to Dodgers games, and exploring new places with her fiancé. -

 Eliana Mendez

-Eliana (they/them) is the Creative Director at Human Centric Media, helping clients turn their values into authentic visual narratives that build trust and engage audiences.
-Raised in Queens, they now reside in beautiful Portland, Oregon.
-Eliana has a background in journalism and lust for life, bringing a deeply relational approach to their work.
+See PortfolioEliana (she/her) is the Creative Director at Human Centric Media, a strategic production agency with a trauma-informed, journalistic approach to storytelling.
+Raised in Queens, she now resides in beautiful Portland, Oregon.
+Eliana has a background in journalism and lust for life, bringing a deeply relational approach to her work.

 -